deividasve/final_project/README.md

 Average Price per Date by Provider:
 ![image](https://github.com/deividasve/final_project/assets/156001818/c2dad4e4-8634-4550-8965-44b45461a686)
+In this graph, we can see that "Makalius" provides offers from February to June and at this time, offers for trips in May and June are the cheapest.
+Meanwhile, Novaturas offers trips from begining to the middle of February.

 ## Conclusion

-An analysis of the Last Minute Travel Offers shows that the site "Makalius" provides the most expensive offers.
-Next graph clearly shows that the most expensive last minute offer is to the Caribbean Islands, Mauritius Islands and The Dominican Republic.
+An analysis of the Last Minute Travel Offers shows that the site "Makalius" overall cheaper offers than "Novaturas".
+"Makalius" also has cheaper offers of same star rating hotels compared to its competitor "Novaturas".
+Our analysis shows that the most expensive place to visit is Sri Lanka (provider: "Novaturas"), Maldives (provider: "Novaturas") and Dominican Republic (provider: "Makalius"), while cheapest offers are to Estonia (provider: "Makalius"), Poland (provider: "Novaturas") and France (provider: "Makalius").
 This is likely influenced by the distance, trip duration and means of transport to locations mentioned before.
-The last graph shows a that Last Minute Travel Offers are cheapest during the winter season, most likely due to cooler temperatures in all continent of the world (except Australia, which wasn't one of the offers).
+A weak correlation (0,14) between offer price and nights spent at a hotel was also found.